HomeGuidesAPI ReferenceChangelog

 return False

-# Use in your Flask webhook handler
+# Flask webhook handler

 @app.route('/webhooks/reap', methods=['POST'])